trancharlie/IRES2024_CARE_WHS/README.md

 ## Tested models directory

-Download the models from this link
+Download the models from this link [(DOWNLOAD LINK](https://uflorida-my.sharepoint.com/:f:/g/personal/charlietran_ufl_edu/Epzq9x5BWXBBqXo-8nSgB2UBLCKcVO-brofrIiApuBushQ?e=Lu8b1F).
+There is one for each model.

 ## Testing Script